nikopj/Traveler-SCD/README.md

   should pain.
 When asked about their current solution to the problem, many said they would like to go to a massage parlour, however they believed that it would be too expense, and they were to unfamiliar with the country of travel to attempt to find one.
-#### This data collected from the secondary interviews has pointed us in the direction of a muscle pain-relieving product for travelers.
+##### This data collected from the secondary interviews has pointed us in the direction of a muscle pain-relieving product for travelers.

-###
+### Current Value Propostion:
+  We are currently exploring the idea of combining a backpack with a tens unit.
+A tens unit is a commonly used physio-therapy device that relaxes muscles through electrical impulses.
+By merging these two products, travlers could aliveate their muscle pain without having to scratch off any events on their itinterary.
+This deivce would be connected to one's phone, so that one could look at the log of the tens unit's use (time of day & time of use), as well as prevent excess use of the device for saftey reasons.